 If you are diagnosed with prostate cancer, often no treatment is needed at all.
 If it’s not causing any major problems and it’s not spreading, watching and waiting is very often the way things go.

 Your condition will of course be carefully monitored.
-If you do need intervention, that can include things like surgical removal of the prostate, radiotherapy, hormone therapy, or newer treatments like high-intensity focused ultrasound (HIFU) and cryotherapy.
+If you do need intervention, that can include things like surgical removal of the prostate, radiotherapy6, hormone therapy, or newer treatments like high-intensity focused ultrasound (HIFU)7 and cryotherapy8.

 There is a risk of side effects with any sort of treatment, which can include things like urinary and erectile dysfunction.
 It’s really important to talk through the options and understand the pros and cons of each sort of intervention – and get the right support to live with and manage your condition.